DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 ##Implement The Dataflow Log Splitter Scribe##

-A Dataflow Scribe is a class that allow you to customize how to transform the data and how to and where to stored the transformed data.
+A Scribe is the class that allows you to customize the transformation of your data.
+It lets your dataflow choose how and where to store the transformed data.

 `````````
   public class LogMessageSplitter extends ScribeAbstract {